Writer: Leah Williams / Artist: Lucas Werneck / Marvel Comics

 probing torture of Magneto.
 Like Beast in X-Force, certain situations really bring the worst out of some of our faves.

 I really dig the art of this book, although there’s work do be done in a few areas.
 Still can’t wait to see more from Lucas Werneck in the future.
 The Avengers came to get the body of their fallen teammate, but they received something very different instead.
 The end of Trial of Magneto #2 left off on quite the cliffhanger, so it should be cool to see how they tie all these Wanda threads together.

 8.5 First Degree Murder “Confessions” out of 10

-Enjoying X-Men?
+Enjoying The Trial of Magneto?
 Check out BNP’s other reviews here.